coopersimon/PSXEmu/README.md

 # TODO:

 * GTE instructions
-* Fixed point needs refining
+* Fixed point needs (minor) refinement
 * CPU Tests
 * GTE Tests (will write with instructions)
 * GPU and window interface
-* GPU testbench
-* Memory bus for GPU, MDEC and others (DMA)
+* MDEC needs finishing
-* MDEC
+* DMA needs testing
 * Method of loading data from ROMs/CDs
 * Interrupts
-* Controllers
+* Controllers: both control system and maps to hardware devices

 * Internally: Some sort of error system. (e.g. memory addresses)

-CPU needs to be tested in depth: the testbench is written and tests can be written to!
+CPU needs to be tested in depth: the testbench is written and tests can be written too!
 Don't be afraid to write tests

 # DONE: